ch722bruce/FruitHub.github.io/README.md

 npm run build
 ```

-on the font folder.
+On the font folder.
 You can also start a secondary development server for the front end using `npm run dev` on the [./front](./front)  folder courtesy of vite, which will serve the front via <http://localhost:5173>

 ## Preview